Electronic organizer

-An electronic organizer (or electric organizer) is a small calculator-sized computer, often with an built-in diary application and other functions such as an address book and calendar, replacing paper-based personal organizers.
+An electronic organizer (or electric organizer) is a small calculator-sized computer, often with a built-in diary application and other functions such as an address book and calendar, replacing paper-based personal organizers.
 Typically, it has a small alphanumeric keypad and an LCD screen of one, two, or three lines.
-The electronic diary or organizer was invented by Indian businessman Satyan Pitroda in 1975, who is regarded as one of the earliest pioneers of hand-held computing because of his invention of the Electronic Diary in 1975.

-They were very popular especially with businessmen during the 1990s, but because of the advent of palmtop PCs in the 1990s, personal digital assistants in the 2000s, and smartphones in the 2010s, all of which have a larger set of features, electronic organizers are mostly seen today for research purposes.
+They were very popular especially with businessmen during the 1990s, but because of the advent of personal digital assistants and palmtop PCs in the 1990s, as well as smartphones in the 2010s, all of which have a larger set of features, electronic organizers are mostly seen today for research purposes.
 One of the leading research topics being the study of how electronics can help people with mental disabilities use this type of equipment to aid their daily life.
 Electronic organizers have more recently been used to support people with Alzheimer's disease to have a visual representation of a schedule.

+History

+The electronic diary or organizer was first patented by Indian businessman Satyanarayan Pitroda in 1975.

 Casio digital diary

-Casio digital diaries were produced by Casio in the early and mid 1990s, but have since been entirely superseded by Mobile Phones and PDAs.
+Casio digital diaries were produced by Casio in the early and mid 1990s, but have since been entirely superseded by mobile phones and PDAs.